Merle Frohms: Club career

 After another two years in the team, she moved to fellow Bundesliga club SC Freiburg where she played in 18 games for the club in the first season.

 Frohms joined Eintracht Frankfurt in 2020, the club's first signing after it merged with 1.
 FFC Frankfurt.

+On 15 February 2022, Frohms was announced at VFL Wolfsburg on a three year contract.

+On 23 June 2025, Frohms joined Real Madrid on a three year deal.

 International career

-Frohms first appearance in an international tournament was the finals of the 2012 UEFA Women's Under-17 Championship where she played as the main keeper in the semi-final role against Denmark before stopping penalties from Chloé Froment and Ghoutia Karchouni in the final to give Germany the Under-17 title and also gaining a spot in the FIFA U-17 World Cup.
+Frohms' first appearance in an international tournament was the finals of the 2012 UEFA Women's Under-17 Championship where she played as the main keeper in the semi-final role against Denmark before stopping penalties from Chloé Froment and Ghoutia Karchouni in the final to give Germany the Under-17 title and also gaining a spot in the FIFA U-17 World Cup.
 Later that year she was chosen as the main goalkeeper for Germany at the 2012 FIFA U-17 Women's World Cup where she would play in all six of the matches as the national team finished in fourth place.

+Frohms was called up to the Germany squad for the 2019 FIFA Women's World Cup.

+On 18 June 2022, Frohms was called up to the 23-player Germany squad for the UEFA Women's Euro 2022.

+Frohms was called up to the Germany squad for the 2023 FIFA Women's World Cup.

+On 3 July 2024, Frohms was called up to the Germany squad for the 2024 Summer Olympics.

+She announced her retirement from international football in September 2024.